Accommodations & Services

 Accommodations that alter the goal or standard of an exam, class or program

-If your housing accommodation has already been approved, then you are responsible for signing up during the Special Interest Housing Sign-up Period each year.
-If you miss the Special Interest Housing Sign-up Period for any reason other than not being registered with DAISS at the time, then our ability to assist you is limited.
+Returning students should submit their housing accommodation requests to Residential Life before the Special Interest Housing Sign-up period.
+Returning students are responsible for signing up for their own housing assignments.
+If you miss the Special Interest Housing Sign-up Period for any reason other than not being registered with DAISS at the time, our ability to assist you is limited.

 Students with housing accommodations can live with any roommate(s) and/or suitemate(s).
 If you are interested in a special housing option such as a Living-Learning Community, your housing accommodation will not interfere in your ability to participate.

 DAISS can only assist you with getting your accommodation approved and confirming your need with Residential Life.
 We cannot answer specific housing questions.
-Please contact the Department of Residential Life at [email protected] or 518-442-5875 with specific housing questions.
+Please contact Residential Life at [email protected] or 518-442-5875 with specific housing questions.